pythonbyte/http-server-rust/README.md

-# http-server-rust
-Implementing an HTTP Server from scratch using Rust 🦀

 ## Introduction

-This project is a simple implementation of an HTTP server from scratch using Rust.
-The server is capable of handling dynamic requests.
-The server is capable of handling multiple requests concurrently using threads.
+This project is an implementation of an HTTP server from scratch using Rust.
+The server is capable of handling dynamic requests and multiple requests concurrently using threads.

+**Key Features**

+* 🔧 Built entirely from scratch, no external HTTP libraries
+* 🦀 Leverages Rust's safety and concurrency features
+* 🌐 Implements core HTTP/1.1 functionalities
+* 🚦 Handles multiple concurrent connections efficiently
+* 📚 Educational resource for understanding HTTP internals and Rust networking

 ## Usage